 - improving dental hygiene by brushing, flossing, and using a medicated mouthwash daily

 - using over-the-counter antihistamines or vaporizers to reduce inflammation in the nose

-Problems in the mouth, the nose, and even the ears may lead to a partial or full loss of the sense of taste.
+Ageusia is the medical term for a complete loss of taste.
+A partial or full loss of the sense of taste can occur for many reasons, such as problems in the mouth or nose.
 In many cases, the cause is temporary, such as an infection that inflames the nasal passages.

 Treating the underlying condition should make the symptoms go away.
 Some underlying causes, such as chemical exposure, Alzheimer’s disease, and aging, may cause a permanent loss of taste.
 It is essential for a person to work closely with a doctor to identify and treat the underlying issue.